-- (a) The Employer shall pay an employee not accompanied by dependants at the new location, a living allowance of ten (10) dollars per day up to a maximum of thirty (30) days; or - (b) The Employer shall pay an employee accompanied by dependants at the new location, a living allowance of thirteen (13) dollars and fifty (50) cents per day up to a maximum of sixty (60) days. - (c) Where the employee is receiving payment in Section 2.3(a) above and is later joined by their dependants at the new location and the employee is still eligible for payment under this section, the payment shall be as in Section 2.3(b) above.
+- (a) The Employer shall pay an employee not accompanied by dependants at the new location, a living allowance of ten dollars (\$10) per day up to a maximum of thirty (30) days; or - (b) The Employer shall pay an employee accompanied by dependants at the new location, a living allowance of thirteen dollars (\$13) and fifty cents (50¢) per day up to a maximum of sixty (60) days. - (c) Where the employee is receiving payment in Section 2.3(a) above and is later joined by their dependants at the new location and the employee is still eligible for payment under this section, the payment shall be as in Section 2.3(b) above.
 However, the maximum period of payment under Sections 2.3(a) and (b) shall not exceed sixty (60) days.